Valuing Recreation Opportunities Near Urban Areas: Evidence from Disc Golf

 Abstract

-This paper uses a travel cost model to quantify the recreational value of a disc golf course near New York City, where such facilities were limited at the time of this study.
-Using intercept survey data from FDR and Heckscher State Parks, we estimate individual consumer surplus per trip by applying a fixed-effects Poisson regression.
-The survey captures travel costs along with contingent behavior responses, where respondents indicated how their trip frequency would change with reduced travel time.
-By combining stated and revealed preferences, we control for individual-specific characteristics that influence demand.
-Supplementary data from the UDisc scorekeeping app provides an estimate of the annual number of disc golf trips to the course, allowing us to calculate a total annual consumer surplus for the facility.
-The estimated individual surplus per trip is approximately $69, with an estimated total annual surplus of $6.4 million.
-Together, these estimates can help policymakers evaluate the best use of public land.
+This paper applies a travel cost model combining revealed and stated preference data to estimate the recreational value of a disc golf course near New York City, where such facilities were limited at the time of the study.
+Using intercept survey data from Franklin D. Roosevelt and Heckscher State Parks, we estimate individual consumer surplus per trip with a fixed-effects Poisson regression.
+The survey collects travel costs and contingent behavior responses, capturing how trip frequency would change with reduced travel time.
+By combining revealed and stated preferences, we control for individual-specific factors influencing demand.
+Supplementary data from the UDisc scorekeeping app provides an estimate of total annual visits, allowing us to calculate aggregate consumer surplus.
+We estimate individual surplus at approximately $68 per trip and total annual surplus at about $6 million.
+These results can inform policymakers considering the allocation of public land.

 Keywords